jmeriaux/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data, including dependent packages
+## Loading and preprocessing the data

+This also includes loading dependent packages.

 ```r
 library(ggplot2);